-Learn something new about Tromsø, a popular tourist destination in Northern Norway with a fascinating history.
+Tromsø is the biggest city in Northern Norway.
+Learn something new about this popular tourist destination with spectacular Arctic surroundings and a fascinating history.

-A vibrant city surrounded by Arctic nature with the northern lights dancing overhead.
+Far beyond the Arctic circle lies a vibrant island city surrounded by wonderful Arctic nature.
+In the winter, the northern lights dance overhead.
+In the summer, the sun doesn’t set.
 Welcome to Tromsø, Norway’s capital of the north.

 But how much do you know about the city that even many Norwegians haven’t visited?
+You’re about to learn a lot more!
 Here are 14 fun facts about Tromsø.

 Tromsø is the biggest city in Northern Norway

 With a population of 77,738, Tromsø municipality is the largest in Northern Norway.
 The city is also one of the largest north of the Arctic circle anywhere in the world.
 Only Murmansk and Norilsk in Russia are bigger.